abhimnc/humanAI/README.md

 Problem Addressed

 This project aims at solving two coding problems provided in test document.
+The relevant questions are anwsered in “why_this_project.md”.
 It outlines a approach to Animate some dance data and Train a multimodal model of dance & text.